Serving all people by providing personalized health and wellness through exemplary care, education and research.

 PID is an infection of the reproductive organs.
 Left untreated, it can cause severe damage to the body.
 PID sometimes causes symptoms bad enough to send you to the emergency room.
 But in many cases, PID is a “silent” infection with few or no symptoms.
 Rest assured that the infection can be treated.
 This can help prevent lasting damage.

 Although PID can happen at any age, most women get it in their late teens or early twenties.
 Many don’t know they have PID until years later.
 The longer a woman is infected, the higher her risk of further health problems.
+The more sexual partners you have the higher the risk.
+You are also more likely to get PID if you have had it before.

 If PID symptoms do occur, they are similar to those of many other health problems.
 This can make PID hard to detect.
 Symptoms can include: